-To find out what time of day an image was taken for the Terra, Aqua, Aura, and Global Precipitation Measurement (GPM) satellites, you must activate the corresponding Orbital Track layer.
+To find out what time of day an image was taken for the Terra, Aqua, Aura, and Global Precipitation Measurement (GPM) satellites and several other satellites, you must activate the corresponding Orbital Track layer.

 - In the Layer Picker, display the desired imagery by clicking on the eye icon, e.g. Corrected Reflectance (True Color)Terra / MODIS

-- In the Layer Picker, click on the + tab.
+- In the Layer Picker, click on the Add Layers tab.

 - Type “Orbital Tracks” in the search box.

 - Add the corresponding Orbital Track overlay, e.g. Orbital Track (Descending/Day) Space-Track.org / Terra.
 Example